-RISE requires partnerships between environmental organisations, gender and GBV-expert organisations, Indigenous Peoples' Organisations, local communities and/or relevant experts.
+The RISE grants challenge requires partnerships between environmental organisations, gender and GBV-expert organisations, Indigenous Peoples' Organisations, local communities and/or relevant experts.
 Please note that governments and public entities are not eligible partners but can be engaged as project stakeholders.
 Previously existing or new partnerships or consortiums must meet the following requirements:

 - One organisation must be identified as the lead organisation, responsible for the project, and the sole signatory of a potential grant agreement. - At least one of the member organisations must have a local presence in the proposed country of implementation.
-(Please see section 4.4) - The integration of a consortium or partnership must favour the technical and operational implementation of the project.
+(Please see section 4.4) - At least one of the member organisations must have GBV expertise and/or all organisations must commit to hiring a GBV expert as staff or fully integrated consultants. - The integration of a consortium or partnership must favour the technical and operational implementation of the project.
 Therefore, the applicant must include a narrative describing each partner, the specific role, relevant past experience and added value in its proposal. - The collaboration or partnership must be supported by documents confirming and describing the collaboration, which will need to be signed after acceptance of the grant and which will be required by IUCN to confirm the partnership.